01 of 06

 Quench the Metal

 Using tweezers or pliers, pick up the hot metal and drop into a jar of water.
 If you need to solder the piece again, you’ll need to repeat these steps.
-Remember to change to a different kind of solder - medium or soft - as described in Soldering Tips.
+Remember to change to a different kind of solder, either medium or soft. as described previously.